gitter-badger/x-ui/packages/core/src/docs/data/providers.md

 ````

 ### Data Changed Event
 To notify the system that your underlying data has changed, the interface includes a simple event emitter.
-Emit 'data-changed' from your __changed__ emitter and all components using your value will re-render with the new data value.
+Emit 'data-changed' from your __changed__ emitter and all elementsusing your value will re-render with the new data value.

 ### Sample Data Provider